divijg19/Zinnia/stats/readme.md

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=anuraghazra\&stats_format=bytes)

-> **Note:** The legacy WakaTime card and endpoint were removed (Nov 2025) to reduce maintenance surface.
-See `DEV_NOTES.md` for reintroduction instructions via git history.
+> **Note:** The legacy WakaTime card & endpoint were removed in this fork (Nov 2025) to reduce maintenance surface.
+See `DEV_NOTES.md` for a brief rationale and guidance on restoring it from git history if required.

 # All Demos